OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Job Component/JobComponentDesignDocument.md

         - Payloads
           - Input : Organization id, JsonPatchDocument in request body with changes
           - Output : 200 OK response
-      - Create a job checkpoint: [HttpPost("api/v{apiVersion}/organizations/{organizationId}/jobs/JobId/,JobCheckpoint")]
+      - Create a job checkpoint: [HttpPost("api/v{apiVersion}/organizations/{organizationId}/jobs/JobId/JobCheckpoint")]
       - Payloads
         - Input : Organization id, JobCheckpoint model data
         - Output : JSON file listing new job checkpoint information
-      - All Checkpoints belonging to the specified JobId: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/jobs/JobId/JobCheckpoint")]
+      - JobCheckpoints: [HttpGet("api/v{apiVersion}/organizations/{organizationId}/jobs/JobId/JobCheckpoint")]
         - Payloads
           - Input : Organization id, job id
           - Output : JSON file listing checkpoints for the specified jobId
-  - JobManager:
+  - Job Manager:
     - The JobManager will inherit BaseManager, which inherits IManager, and IJobManager.
-      - Beyond the base class and interfaces, AssetManager will implement appropriate methods to assist AssetsController.
+      - Beyond the base class and interfaces, JobManager will implement appropriate methods to assist JobsController.
+  - Repositories:
     - JobRepository:
-    - The JobRepository will inherit EntityRepository<Job>, which inherits EntityRepository, and IJobRepository.
+      - The JobRepository will inherit TenantEntityRepository<Job>, which inherits EntityRepository, and IJobRepository.
-      - Beyond the base classes and interface, JobRepository will retrieve all jobs, find an individual job's details, and find related properties from the Agents and Processes data tables.
+        - Beyond the base classes and interface, JobRepository will retrieve all jobs, find an individual job's details, and find related properties from the Agents and Automations data tables.
-    - JobParameterRepository will be resposnible for updating and retreiving records from the JobParameters table
+      - JobParameterRepository will be resposnible for updating and retreiving records from the JobParameters table.
+It will inherit TenantEntityRepository<JobParameter> and IJobParameterRepository.
-    - JobCheckpointRepository will be resposnible for updating and retreiving records from the JobCheckpoint table
+      - JobCheckpointRepository will be resposnible for updating and retreiving records from the JobCheckpoint table.
+It will inherit TenantEntityRepository<JobCheckpoint> and IJobCheckpointRepository.
+  - Models:
     - Job Data Model:
       - The Job data model will be used to view details of each triggered job.
 It will inherit the Entity class and INonAuditable interface.
-      - Beyond the base class, Job will have string AgentId, DateTime StartTime, DateTime EndTime, double ExecutionTimeInMinutes, DateTime EnqueueTime, DateTime Dequeue Time, Guid Process Id, enum JobStatusType JobStatus, string Message, bool IsSuccessful, string ErrorReason, string ErrorCode, and string SerializedErrorString Guid ScheduleId.
+        - Beyond the base class and interface, Job will have Guid ScheduleId, Guid AgentId, Guid AgentGroupId, DateTime StartTime, DateTime EndTime, int StartDay, int EndDay, long ExecutionTimeInMinutes, DateTime EnqueueTime, DateTime Dequeue Time, Guid Automation Id (required), int AutomationVersion (required), Guid AutomationVersionId (required), JobStatusType JobStatus, string Message, bool IsSuccessful, string ErrorReason, string ErrorCode, string SerializedErrorString, int AutomationLogCount, int AutomationExecutionLogCount, and Guid OrganizationId.
+          - JobStatusType is an emun of type int with values Unknown (0), New (1), Assigned (2), InProgress (3), Failed (4), Completed (5), Stopping (6), and Abandoned (9).
-    - The JobParameter data model contains detials about the paramters that belong to a particular job.
-JobParameter inherits from NamedEnity and contains the fields string Name, string Datatype, string Value, and GUID jobId.
+      - The JobParameter data model contains information about the parameters that belong to a particular job.
+JobParameter inherits from NamedEntity, which inherits Entity.
+        - Beyond the base classes, it will have string DataType, string Value, Guid JobId, and Guid OrganizationId.
       - The JobCheckpoint data model contains information about the current state of a job's checkpoint.
+It inherits from NamedEntity, which inherits Entity, INonAuditable, and ITenanted.
-The JobCheckpoints are Non-Auditable and inherit from Named Entity.
-The model contains the fields: string Iterator, string IteratorValue, string IteratorPosition, string IteratorCount, GUID JobId
+        - Beyond the base classes, it will have string Message, string Iterator, string IteratorValue, string IteratorPosition, int IteratorCount, Guid JobId, and Guid OrganizationId.
+    - The AllJobsViewModel will be used to view additional details of all jobs.
+It inherits IViewModel<Job, AllJobsViewModel>.
+      - It will have Guid Id, string AgentName, string AgentGroupName, string AutomationName, Guid ScheduleId, Guid AgentId, Guid AgentGroupId, DateTime StartTime, DateTime EndTime, long ExecutionTimeInMinutes, DateTime EnqueueTime, DateTime DequeueTime, Guid AutomationId (required), int AutomationVersion (required), Guid AutomationVersionId (required), JobStatusType JobStatus, string Message, bool IsSuccessful, DateTime CreatedOn, string CreatedBy, string ErrorReason, string ErrorCode, string SerializedErrorString, int AutomationLogCount, and int AutomationExecutionLogCount.
+  - The JobViewModel will be used to view additional details of a job.
+It inherits IViewModel<Job, JobViewModel>.
+    - It will have Guid Id, string AgentName, string AgentGroupName, string AutomationName, Guid ScheduleId, Guid AgentId, Guid AgentGroupId, DateTime StartTime, DateTime EndTime, long ExecutionTimeInMinutes, DateTime EnqueueTime, DateTime DequeueTime, Guid AutomationId (required), int AutomationVersion (required), Guid AutomationVersion (required), JobStatusType JobStatus, string Message, bool IsSuccessful, DateTime CreatedOn, string CreatedBy, string ErrorReason, string ErrorCode, string SerializedErrorString, int AutomationLogCount, int AutomationExecutionLoCount, Guid OrganziationId, and IEnumerable<JobParameter> JobParameters.
+  - The CreateJobViewModel will be used to create new jobs.
+It inherits IViewModel<CreateJobViewModel, Job>.
+    - It will have Guid Id, Guid ScheduleId, Guid AgentId, Guid AgentGroupId, DateTime StartTime, DateTime EndTime, DateTime EnqueueTime, DateTime DequeueTime, Guid AutomationId (required), JobStatusType JobStatus, string Message, bool IsSuccessful, Guid OrganizationId, IEnumerable<JobParameter> JobParameters.
+  - The JobsLookupViewModel will be used to view a list of agents and automations for jobs.
+    - It will have List<JobAgentsLookup> AgentsLookup and List<JobAutomationLookup>.
+      - JobAgentsLookup will have Guid AgentId and string AgentName.
+      - JobAutomationLookup will have Guid AutomationId, string AutomationName, and string AutomationNameWithVersion.
+  - The JobErrorViewModel will be used to view errors that occur during a job.
+    - It will have string ErrorReason, string ErrorCode, and string SerializedErrorString.

 **Sequence Diagrams**